kseptuple/WarpSearch/README.md

  You may notice somewhere inside a room is also green.
 This means if you can somehow trigger a "room change" inside that room, you will be able warp to a certain place.

  ![image](https://user-images.githubusercontent.com/20589452/220073003-f02279c5-060b-4aa6-928e-ee62c8eb4d5d.png)

+ An orange square means the program cannot determine whether this exit will work.
+This involves 2 cases: One is that the target position is out of target room, causing unavoidable second warp; another is that this warp reqiures certain flag to work (only in HoD).
+Both of them only happens in very rare case though.

  ### Search warp source
  Select "Where can I warp from to here".
 Right click on the map to select a room, and some of the rooms will become black in the map.
 Left click a blacked room to show how can you access selected room from the blacked room.
 You can also choose a room in the list box on the left.